tarantool-php/queue/README.md

 ### Statistics

-The `statistics()` method provides access to the statistical information since the creation of a queue:
+The `statistics()` method provides access to the statistical information accumulated since a queue was created:

 ```php
 $stat = $queue->statistics();